wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/ReservationLocations/guides/Introduction.md

 * **Seat:** A chair or place for one person in the restaurant.
 * **Seat pacing:** The maximum number of seats that can be filled by new reservations within a 15-minute period.
 * **Party pacing:** The maximum number of party reservations that can start within a 15-minute period.
+* **Business schedule:** An operational timetable of a restaurant represented by an array of weekly recurring time periods when the restaurant is open.
+* **Table combination:** A group of tables that can be reserved together as a single unit when making a reservation.